facebook/react-native-website/docs/alert.md

 ## iOS

 On iOS you can specify any number of buttons.
-Each button can optionally specify a style, which is one of 'default', 'cancel' or 'destructive'.
+Each button can optionally specify a style, which is one of 'default', 'cancel', or 'destructive'.

 ## Android